Stability of Kadomtsev-Petviashvili multi-line solitons: Introduction

+which shows $L^\infty$-stability for the KdV $1$-soliton cannot hold and a phase shift in the orbital stability is necessary, does not fulfill the smallness assumption of Theorem \ref{T:intro-stability} and is no longer a counterexample for $L^\infty$-stability for $ \textrm{Gr}(N,M)_{> 0}$ KP solitons.
+Precisely, in contrast to the KdV equation, Theorem \ref{T:intro-stability} implies velocities, amplitude, and phases of the leading term of the KPII solution agree with those of the $ {\mathrm{Gr}(N,M)_{> 0}}$ KP soliton under small perturbations.

-Our approach to prove Theorem \ref{T:intro-stability} is through the IST.
-Based on the Lax pair of the KPII equation a $\overline\partial$ formulation, i.e., a Cauchy integral equation approach, of the IST for vacuum background was completed by \cite{ABF83,Li86,GN88,Gr97,W87}.
-Pioneering research on the IST for perturbed $ {\mathrm{Gr}(1,2)_{> 0}}$ KP solitons were done by \cite{VA04,BP301}.
-Noval fundamental contributions on the direct problem of the IST for perturbed $ {\mathrm{Gr}(N,M)_{\ge 0}}$ KP solitons, in particular, introducing the Sato theory, constructing the Green function, discovering multi-valued properties of the Green function at $\kappa_j$, deriving boundedness of the discrete part of the Green function, as well as verifying the $\mathcal D^\flat$-symmetry of the Sato eigenfunctions and $\mathcal D^\sharp$-symmetry of the eigenfunctions (see \eqref{E:intro-sym-N-D-new}) \cite{P00,BP302,BP309,BP310,BP211,BP212,BP214}, have been established by Boiti, Pempinelli, Pogrebkov, and Prinari.
+We prove Theorem \ref{T:intro-stability} through the inverse scattering theory (IST).
+Based on the Lax pair a $\overline\partial$ formulation (Cauchy integral equation approach) of the IST for decaying initial data was completed \cite{ABF83,Li86,GN88,Gr97,W87}.
+Pioneering research on the IST for perturbed $ {\mathrm{Gr}(1,2)_{> 0}}$ KP solitons was done \cite{VA04,BP301}.
+Novel fundamental contributions on the direct problem of the IST for perturbed $ {\mathrm{Gr}(N,M)_{\ge 0}}$ KP solitons, in particular, introducing the Sato theory, constructing the Green function, discovering multi-valued properties of the Green function at $\kappa_j$, deriving boundedness of the discrete part of the Green function, as well as verifying the $\mathcal D^\flat$-symmetry of the Sato eigenfunctions and $\mathcal D^\sharp$-symmetry of the eigenfunctions (see \eqref{E:intro-sym-N-D-new}) \cite{P00,BP302,BP309,BP310,BP211,BP212,BP214}, have been established by Boiti, Pempinelli, Pogrebkov, and Prinari.
 Building upon Boiti et al's work, rigorous direct scattering theory for perturbed $ {\mathrm{Gr}(N,M)_{> 0}}$ KP solitons is carried out in \cite{Wu18,Wu20,Wu21}.
-We sketch the theory and defer precise definitions to Section \ref{S:preliminaries} here: for \be \ee we \begin{itemize} \item [(1)] derive, for $\forall\lambda\in\CC/\{z_n,\kappa_j\}$, the unique solvability of the eigenfunction
+We sketch the theory here and defer precise definitions to Section \ref{S:preliminaries}: for \be \ee we \begin{itemize} \item [(1)] derive, for $\forall\lambda\in\CC\backslash\{z_n,\kappa_j\}$, the unique existence of the eigenfunction $m_0$ satisfying